 If you’re working on eliminating some bad spending habits, start rewarding yourself for a job well done.

 Every time you find yourself not spending where you would have in the past, take 10% of the money you would have spent and put it in a jar.

 After a few weeks, take that money and spend it on whatever you want.
 It’s something to look forward to!

 When you create your budget each month, be sure to budget for “fun money” and then spend it on whatever you like.

 You could even use the money from the previous tip as your “fun money”!

 This process will help because you’ll realize that you can still spend money on things, but you just need to limit your spending so you can meet your other goals.

 15. Budget Proactively

 This next tip comes with a waiting period.
-As I’m writing this (June 2020), the following app/program/bank is still in beta testing.
+As I’m writing this (January 2021), the following app/program/bank is still in testing.
 But when it’s available to the masses, I think it’s going to help a tremendous amount of people.
 Maybe even you.

 Before I mention the app, I want to point out my mission.
 This is to let you know that this company did not pay me to talk about them and I do not make any money if you click on a link to their website.